akamai/edgegrid-curl/README.md

 There are three optional non-standard arguments available:

 * `--eg-edgerc FILE`: Use `FILE` instead of `~/.edgerc` to read the configuration.
+* `--eg-json`: Automatically apply JSON pretty-format to the response.
 * `--eg-section SECTION`: Use section `SECTION` instead of section "default" in the configuration.
 * `--eg-verbose`: Increase logging verbosity.
 Can be repeated to further increase verbosity.